sveetch/PO-Projects/README.rst

 Actually we have
 ================

-* Frontend to create new project from a PO/POT file;
+* View to create new project from a PO/POT file;
-* Frontend to create new project translation;
+* View to create new project catalog;
+* View to edit project catalog;
+* View to update project catalogs from a template catalog (*.POT);

 For beta staging this should implement
 ======================================